Physical Therapy (DPT) (PDPT)

 PDPT 69900 Independent Study (NLA)

 This course, which requires a faculty sponsor, allows students to complete an in-depth study or project in an area of their interest related to physical therapy.
 Includes a final presentation.
 Prerequisites: Permission of faculty sponsor, academic adviser, graduate chair, and dean.
-May be repeated for a total of (F,S,Y)
+May be repeated for a total of 6 credits.
+(F,S,Y)

 1-3 Credits